RandstormBTC/randstorm/README.md

 ## Disclaimer
 This software is for education purporses only and should not be configured and used to find (Bitcoin/Altcoin) address hash (RIPEMD-160) collisions and use (steal) credit from third-party (Bitcoin/Altcoin) addresses.
 This mode might be allowed to recover lost private keys of your own public addresses only.

 Another mostly legal use case is a check if the (Bitcoin/Altcoin) addresses hash (RIPEMD-160) is already in use to prevent yourself from a known hash (RIPEMD-160) collision and double use.

-Some configurations are not allowed in some countries (definitely not complete):
+Some configurations are not allowed in some countries.

-Germany: § 202c Vorbereiten des Ausspähens und Abfangens von Daten United States of America (USA): Computer Fraud and Abuse Act (CFAA) file_path = 'P2P_addresses_December_06_2023.txt'

 ## Sources: